CMPSCI 250: Introduction to Computation

 - Discussions (7%): Attendance at the Friday discussion sections

 is required and this portion of the course grade will be based on your

 by group responses to

 in-class writing assignments, usually based on "Excursion" sections of the

 text.
 You will be divided randomly into groups of 2-4 people and each group

 will hand in a response to the assignment.
 These will be graded "check" (B)

 or "check-plus" (A), and the best nine of your eleven

 will count for 7% of your

-questions for course evaluation, which will be your writing assignment
+questions for course evaluation, and this will be another discussion